January 27, 2025

 Treating Melanoma Through Clinical Trials

 All treatments that are available today have been discovered through clinical trials.
-Clinical trials are often viewed as the best treatment option for Stage II, III and IV melanoma patients, so it is important to learn about trials so you make an informed treatment decision.
+Clinical trials are often viewed as the best treatment option for Stage II, III and IV melanoma patients.
+However, clinical trials can be a hopeful option for many patients, at any stage of melanoma – not just advanced disease.

 All treatment options, including clinical trials, should be thoroughly discussed with your melanoma team.